juntao/juntao/README.md

 - 📝 I wrote a book on [Building Blockchain Apps](https://www.buildingblockchainapps.com/).
 It was published by Addison-Wesley in 2019.
 - 📚 I am the author of [5 books on software engineering](http://www.michaelyuan.com/index_en.html#author), and many articles and papers.
 - 📫 How to reach me: [Twitter](https://twitter.com/juntao) | [Linkedin](https://www.linkedin.com/in/myuan/)
+- 🧬 I am the Principal Investigator (PI) on several NIH funded research projects on digital healthcare.
 - 🔭 Fun fact: [My PhD dissertation](https://repositories.lib.utexas.edu/bitstream/handle/2152/1462/yuand14885.pdf) was about super-massive blackholes in QSOs.
 - 🗞 I once published [an article on New York Times](https://archive.nytimes.com/www.nytimes.com/external/venturebeat/2009/10/07/07venturebeat-will-health-20-startups-usher-in-consumer-dr-51571.html).
 - ✈️ Meet me after the quarantine: 🇺🇸 🇹🇼 🇨🇳